cacuracaptors/fallout2-ce-miyoomini/README.md

 | Menu key | Esc / Exit / Return / Open Menu | -                        |

-The Menu key fires Esc on **release**, not on press - this means the OnionOS Menu+Power screenshot combo won't accidentally exit the game before you can take the screenshot.
+The Menu key fires Esc on **release**, not on press - this means the OnionOS Menu+Power screenshot combo won't accidentally exit the game before you can take a screenshot.

 ### Typing text (character name, save names, etc.)